dev99problems/raycast-scripts/README.md

 ### 📹 video:convert

-Scales down all `today` created videos (screencasts), using `ffmpeg` into 1536:1024 format.
+Scales down all `today` created videos (screencasts), using `ffmpeg` into 1920:1024 format.
-Usually such scale down helps to lost up to 75% of the initial file size and after that — such files are super easy and fast to share.
+Usually such scale down helps to lost up to **75% of the initial file size** and after that — such files are super easy and fast to share.

 https://user-images.githubusercontent.com/6503508/187051414-5b14293a-d74d-4f36-b29f-8276fc06a126.mov